 Let’s get right into how you can set up DMARC for your domain.

-Before you can configure DMARC, you need two things: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
+Before you learn how to setup DMARC, you need two things: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
 These are the foundational protocols that DMARC uses to verify emails.

 Without SPF and DKIM in place, DMARC won’t work properly.
 So, set those up first.